Sam Bass (outlaw)

 Samuel Bass (July 21, 1851 – July 21, 1878) was a 19th-century American train robber, outlaw, and outlaw gang leader.
-Notably, he was a member of a gang of six that robbed a Union Pacific train in Nebraska of $60,000 in newly minted gold from San Francisco, California.
+Notably, he led a gang of six that robbed a Union Pacific train in Nebraska in September 1877, stealing $60,000 worth of gold.
 To date, this is the biggest train robbery to have been committed in the USA.
 He died as a result of wounds sustained in a gun battle with law enforcement officers.

 Early life

 Sam Bass was born in Mitchell, Indiana, on July 21, 1851; the son of Daniel and Elizabeth Jane (Sheeks) Bass.
 He was orphaned before his fourteenth birthday, and afterwards was raised by an abusive uncle.
 Bass left home due to this abuse at the age of 19.

 Bass worked for about a year at a sawmill in Rosedale, Mississippi, but eventually drifted west to north Texas; where he worked for a time for Sheriff Egan of Denton.
 He tried his hand at wrangling cattle, but was unfulfilled by the hard work and low pay.
 Bass eventually bought a horse and raced it, living on the proceeds for some years.
 After the horse became too old to race, Bass and a partner, Joel Collins, formed a cattle drive for several ranchers in the San Antonio, Texas area, including Luther Bounds, who later financed operations for the infamous Fannie Porter.
 In 1876, they drove the cattle to Nebraska, but squandered their (and the ranchers') proceeds by gambling it away in the gold rush town of Deadwood in the Black Hills area.